 Situated in Wythenshawe, Manchester

-This 2017 project consisted of delivering six additional classrooms, car parking, and significant infrastructure work to facilitate future sport pitch flooding and further car parking
+This 2017 project consisted of delivering six additional classrooms, car parking, and significant infrastructure work to facilitate future sport pitches and further car parking

 The large-scale new build extension came at an important time for Manchester Health Academy.
 The Academy replaced a predecessor school that struggled with its reputation in the local community.
 Manchester health Academy has enjoyed a remarkable journey of improvement.
 Rated as ‘Good’ by OFSTED, the school is now extremely popular in the local area.
 The building of six new classrooms was necessary, primarily to meet the demand of increased pupil numbers.